Infrastructure Automation: Importance, Challenges and Implementation

 To standardize the provisioning workflow across your organization, make sure that it offers all the required security and maximizes efficiency.
 Years ago, we used a ticket-based approach to infrastructure provisioning making IT a gatekeeper.
 That time they act as infrastructure governors but also create bottlenecks and restrict developer productivity.
 So to avoid this, organizations must have a standardized workflow that reduces redundant work and includes proper guardrails for operational consistency and security.

-6. Well-known Infrastructure Automation Tools
+6. Well-Known Infrastructure Automation Tools

 Here are the top infrastructure automation tools that can be used by companies to automate their infrastructure and smoothen day-to-day business.